This post contains affiliate links.

 If you’re enjoying these meatballs on their own, go ahead and give them a quick sauté in some oil.
 This will make them brown and crispy on the outside.
 It’s totally optional to do this if you’re serving them in a sauce.

-Sauce it Up: Choose your favorite Alfredo or marinara sauce (or try out ultra-quick pasta sauce) and serve these babies over your choice of pasta.
+- Sauce it Up: Choose your favorite Alfredo or marinara sauce and serve these babies over your choice of pasta.

-Sandwich it In: Add these in a hoagie roll with your favorite cheese and run them through the boiler for a delightful dish.
+- Sandwich it In: Add these in a hoagie roll with your favorite cheese and run them through the broiler for a delightful dish.

 Ingredients